EliasGcf/gobarber-api/README.md

 # Install the dependencies
 $ yarn

+# Make a copy of '.env.example' to '.env'
+# and set with YOUR environment variables
+# the aws variables do not need to be filled
+$ cp .env.example .env

 # Create the instance of postgreSQL using docker
 $ docker run --name gobarber-postgres -e POSTGRES_USER=docker \
               -e POSTGRES_DB=gobarber -e POSTGRES_PASSWORD=docker \